MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_File_Report.png" style="width: 500px; height: auto;" />
 </center>

-This can also be applied to books.
+This can also be applied to books.<br>
 For example, you can upload a chapter of a book to ChatGPT, read it and converse with the model about it.
-With Claude 3.7, you can do this:
+With Claude, you can do this:

 <center>
     <img src="./img/Claude_Book_Chapter_Prompt.png" style="width: 500px; height: auto;" />